 - 9H-HHC remains clearer and more structured.

-Important criteria:
+Key criteria:

-- Transparency: clear information on terpenes, origin and dosage.
+- Transparency: clear information on terpenes, origin, and dosage.

-Why 9H-HHC is exciting for many consumers
+Why 9H-HHC is appealing to many consumers

 1. What exactly is 9H-HHC?